noahehall/theBookOfNoah/databases/mysql_new.md

   - `references` - not used?
   -  `reload` - flush and reset statements
   - `replication client` - query master and slave servers for status information
+    - see `replication`
+    - permits the user to execute the `show master status` and the `show slave status` statements
-  - `replication slave` - required for replication slave servers
+  - `replication slave` - required for users on the master server to be setup replication slave servers
     - allows binary log events to be read from the master server
+    - permits the user to connect to the master and to receive updates to the masters binary log
+    - see `replication`
   - `select`
   - `show databases` - `show databases` for all databases
     - be careful with this one!